Elstuhn/BCC-Model/README.md

 # BCC-Model
-A convolutional neural network for classifying 4 different type of blood cells
+A basic convolutional neural network for classifying 4 different type of blood cells

 The dataset is too large to be stored here